Yandex Cloud

 --bucket \<bucket_name\>

-• You can abort such uploads with the abort-multipart-upload command:
+• You can abort such uploads using the abort-multipart-upload command:

 aws --endpoint <https://storage.yandexcloud.net> s3api abort-multipart-upload \